Z7Gao/z7gao.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am currently a first year M.S. student in the [Department of Biomedical Engineering](http://bme.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/index.htm), supervised by [Prof. Shaohua Kevin Zhou](http://bme.ustc.edu.cn/2021/1115/c28129a532912/page.htm).
+你好！ I am currently a first year M.S. student in the [Department of Biomedical Engineering](http://bme.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/index.htm), supervised by [Prof. Shaohua Kevin Zhou](http://bme.ustc.edu.cn/2021/1115/c28129a532912/page.htm).
 I am proud to be a member of [MIRACLE Lab 奇迹实验室](https://miracle.ustc.edu.cn/main.htm).

 My research interest lies in computer vision and machine learning with applications for medical imaging.
-Recently I focus on neural network design for undersampled MRI reconstruction.
+Recently I focus on elaborating neural network design for undersampled MRI reconstruction.

 Education
 ---
+* M.S. in Biomedical Engineering, University of Science and Technology of China, 2022-now
 * B.E. in Computer Science and Technology, ShanghaiTech University, 2018-2022
-* M.S. in Biomedical Engineering, University of Science and Technology of China, 2022-2025 (expected)

 Work experience
 ---